Listen (48:18) The Miracle of…

 His father’s eyes were closed, his face on the left side swollen purple and bleeding.
 His father said nothing.

 The men left his father on his pallet in the house.
 The faith healer rubbed oils on parts of his charred skin and covered oozing flesh with scraps of grey cloth.
-Jean-Luc sat crossed-legged by his father’s damaged body.
+Jean-Luc sat cross-legged by his father’s damaged body.
 His father opened his one good eye.

 “Jean-Luc,” he said.
 “Tomorrow.
 I found work with my distant cousin.
 The executioner at the Place de Greve.
 In the morning.
 You go.
 Remember.
 They call him Aiguisé.”